-If you are new Python programmer, let me tell you, it is collection object like an array in C, C++ programming.
+If you are a new Python programmer, let me tell you, it is a collection object like an array in C, C++ programming.
 An array is far different from list and tuple.
 You will realize this at the end of this article.

-In Python, having two data structures (List and Tuple) with a slight difference is more confusing for the python programmer.
+In Python, having two data structures (List and Tuple) with a slight difference is more confusing for the Python programmer.
 But in context to the use cases of both, they are distinct and both have their advantages and disadvantages.

 Let’s start digging without wasting any time…